wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 An exception list is a list of IP addresses that are known to be associated with legitimate bots or crawlers, and are therefore exempt from being blocked or restricted by the API Abuse Prevention module.

-You can add your own IP addresses to the exception list, as well as add IP addresses that have been flagged as being associated with malicious bot activity.
+You can add IP addresses to the exception list in advance or if they have already been mistakenly flagged as being associated with malicious bot activity.
 [Learn how to work with exception list →](../user-guides/api-abuse-prevention.md#working-with-exception-list)

 ![!API Abuse prevention - Exception list](../images/about-wallarm-waf/abi-abuse-prevention/exception-list.png)